kojodoc/kojodoc.github.io/tutorials/lessons-level2/hunted5.md

 This activity has the following desired goals:
 * Using multiple separate images to animate a character (**A, M**)
 * Using multiple images in a sprite-sheet to animate a character (**A, M**)
+* Applying the above idea to the hunted game (**M, T**)

 ---

 ### Step 0

-Download the zip file with the image assets for this lesson - [multi-image-assets.zip](multi-image-assets.zip).
+Download the zip file with the image assets for this lesson - [hunted5.zip](hunted5.zip).
 This zip file contains the following image files:
 ```
 player_run0.png
 player_run1.png
 player_run2.png
 player_run_sheet.png
+robot_walk_sheet.png
 ```

 Uncompress this zip-file and put it under any folder on your computer.
 Let's call this folder `full/path/to/assets`.

-So now the above images will be in the folder `full/path/to/assets/multi-image-assets`.
+So now the above images will be in the folder `full/path/to/assets/hunted5`.

 ---